 For more detailed information on paraplegia care, management, and more, click here.

 If your paraplegia injury was a result of someone else’s negligence causing one of the accidents listed above, our paraplegia injury attorneys will personally see to it that you receive full financial compensation for your loss of earnings, the pain and suffering you endured and will endure in the future, all medical expenses, hospital bills, and diminished quality of life.
 In addition to all that, we can arrange for medical treatment from our network of doctors.

 Contact Us Today

 Your trust in us means everything.
 When you select Joe and Martin as your legal representation, you become family.
 We are always available to answer all of your important questions.
 It would be our distinct honor to take your case and handle all of your legal business.
-If you or someone you know was injured in a personal injury accident that has caused serious and disabling injuries, please contact an attorney at (843) 357-8888 for a FREE consultation.
+If you or someone you know was injured in a personal injury accident that has caused serious and disabling injuries, please contact an attorney at (843) 357-8000 for a FREE case evaluation.
 You can also fill out an online contact form and we will respond as soon as possible.